ZacharyEspiritu/cs0190-grading-scripts/README.md

  - `cs19_bulk_autograde -a docdiff` - Assumes that the actual grader has already been run and the `result` folder is populated with individual runs.
 Produces both output CSV files based on the existing results.
    - `cs19_bulk_autograde -ai docdiff` - Only runs analysis on student implementations.
 Combination of `-a` and `-i` behavior.
    - `cs19_bulk_autograde -at docdiff` - Only runs analysis on student tests.
 Combination of `-a` and `-t` behavior.

+## cs19\_autograde
+This script runs all the wheats and chaffs on a single student submission.
+There are no extra flags, and it assumes the same directory structure and prerequisites of the script above.
+Output is simply printed to stdout when the grading is complete, letting individual UTAs easily double check the bulk autograder, which was most likely run by the HTAs.
+The way to call the script is:

+`cs19_autograde <assignment> <student_id>`

+For example, if I wanted to get a printed report of student 1's performance on DocDiff, I would run:

+`cs19_autograde docdiff 1`